ZachcZhang/zachczhang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Assistant in the Medical Data Intelligence Lab at the Hong Kong University of Science and Technology (Guangzhou).
+I am currently a Research Assistant in the Medical Data Intelligence Lab at the Hong Kong University of Science and Technology (Guangzhou), supervised by Professor Lei Chen.

 Before joining HKUST (GZ), I worked as a DevOps Engineer at Tencent, where I was responsible for payment systems for Sam's Club, CCTV, and Li-Ning.
 I also gained experience as an intern at Tencent(2020) and Lenovo Research(2019).